Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 name: blog-post

-description: Generates a blog post draft in both Korean and English versions
+description: Generates a blog post draft.
+Creates Korean and English versions at once.

 disable-model-invocation: true